API Reference

 Table of Contents

-For generated one-page documentation for every exported function, including newer Chrono, string, join, factor, and helper APIs, use the Function Reference.
+For generated one-page documentation for every exported function, including newer Chrono, string, join, to_factor, and helper APIs, use the Function Reference.

 Core Syntax: Lists, Dictionaries, and Blocks